Coach and Official Leadership Program

 Leading Self and Enhancing Emotional Intelligence

-This 3 hour workshop explores understanding self through DISC Sport Data interpretation also understanding different emotions and how to manage them.
+This three hour workshop explores understanding self through DISC sport data interpretation, mental models and understanding different emotions and how to manage them.
 Themes include:

-- Interpretation of DISC (behavioral and relationship style) profiles
+- Interpretation of DISC adapted and natural leadership styles

 Resilience and Mental Toughness

-This 3 hour module explores how to reduce stress, create proactive and reactive resilience strategies, and enhance emotional resilience for personal effectiveness.
+This three hour workshop explores how to reduce stress, create proactive and reactive resilience strategies and enhance emotional resilience for personal effectiveness.
 Themes include:

 - How to reduce stress and navigate moods, feelings and difficult days

-- Handle objections, defuse resistance and encourage people to be more cooperative
+- Defusing objections, resistance and encourage people to be more cooperative

 The success of the program is dependent upon committed and dedicated participants who are seeking to play an active leadership role in delivering success in the talent development environment.
 Places are strictly limited, so those wishing to be accepted onto the program must be committed to: